Carnage (character): Powers and abilities

 Kasady has full control over the size, shape, color (usually red and black), texture, and hardness of the symbiote (and any part thereof).
 Like Venom, he can make the symbiote look like normal clothing (which he has done on rare occasion), or act as "camouflage" to an extent.
 With the symbiote bonded to his bloodstream, he can "regenerate" his costume from scratch simply by bleeding.
 The symbiote has the peculiar ability to block its parent Venom's ability to sense and track it.
 The symbiote is also able to rapidly adapt to new environments: when Kasady was taken into space by the Sentry, the symbiote was able to save his life by growing small sacks around his mouth that converted carbon dioxide into oxygen, allowing Kasady to stay alive long enough to be recovered.

 In some interpretations, the Carnage symbiote is vampiric, feeding on and thus endangering its victims by only a mere touch.
 The symbiote has also shown the ability to call parts of itself back to the main symbiote, reintegrating them.
 It can also send irresistible commands to parts of itself that are in technology; these were used to break the bones of the Iron Rangers when they challenged Carnage while wearing symbiote-enhanced technological exo-suits.
 Using these last two abilities, Carnage absorbed the five Iron Rangers, grew to an enormous size, and became blue.

 Finally, Carnage's powers have always been abnormally enhanced from the maniacal will and insane worldview that Kasady has had from the age of 8 years old.
 Kasady sees chaos and random, undirected violence as reality, and considers order and virtue to be illusions.
-He takes an almost artistic pride in his mayhem, likes to leave a trail for others to follow (usually leaving the phrase "Carnage Rules" written in his own blood), and is recklessly willing to take on the most dangerous and powerful opponents and victims.
+He takes an almost artistic pride in his mayhem, likes to leave a trail for others to follow (usually leaving the phrase "Carnage Rules" written in his blood), and is recklessly willing to take on the most dangerous and powerful opponents and victims.
 On rare occasions, however, he has deliberately spared individuals to serve as witnesses for others: for instance, Joe Robertson's wife Martha during Savage Rebirth.
 Kasady is essentially taking revenge on the whole world for the torments, both real and imagined, of his childhood.

 When the Carnage symbiote was joined with Norman Osborn, the resulting combination was immune to traditional symbiote weaknesses of sound and fire, although Anti-Venom's touch was still dangerous.